Currently open positions:

 This new position is structured with a transition path to a Policy Analyst position where there will be more opportunities for lead authorship of briefings and to take over leadership of an organizing campaign.

 We are an equal opportunity employer.
 People from communities that are overrepresented in the criminal justice system and people with direct experience with the criminal justice system are especially encouraged to apply.

 The expected salary for this entry-level position is $40,000, and our practice has been to recognize the advancement of skills over time with generous raises.
-Benefits include health insurance, all Massachusetts holidays, paid sick time, paid vacation, and an IRA match.
+Benefits include health insurance, all Massachusetts holidays, two weeks paid sick time, two weeks paid vacation, and an IRA match.